rust-lang/book/nostarch/chapter04.md

      ^~
 ```

-If you have heard the terms "shallow copy" and "deep copy" while working with
+If you have heard the terms “shallow copy” and “deep copy” while working with
 other languages, the concept of copying the pointer, length, and capacity
 without copying the data probably sounds like a shallow copy.
 But because Rust
-also invalidates the first binding, instead of calling this a shallow copy,
+also invalidates the first variable, instead of calling this a shallow copy,
-it's known as a *move*.
+it’s known as a *move*.
 Here we would read this by saying that `s1` was *moved*
 into `s2`.
 So what actually happens looks like Figure 4-4.

 <img alt="s1 moved to s2" src="img/trpl04-04.svg" class="center" style="width: 50%;" />